Program Objectives and Learning Outcomes of Computer Science Program

 The Educational Objectives of the FSU Computer Science Program are:

-- PEO2: Graduates will pursue graduate studies.
+- PEO2: Graduates have the ability to pursue graduate studies.

 The Computer Science B.S. program learning outcomes